IliasMariosG/CV/README.md

 **Constructions Land and Sea**; Kalamata, Greece (Aug 2017 - Jan 2018)
 *Junior Site Engineer / Procurement Engineer*
-- Worked with and managed 2 teams during the construction of a 5-star hotel with 77 beds.
+- Worked with and managed 2 teams during the construction of the 5-star "Messinian Icon" hotel.
 Project value: € 5.5 million
 - Developed a weekly project schedule and an overall plan of 182 main activities
+- Created a total expenses report reducing procurement costs by crosschecking consignment notes and invoices

 *Project Engineer* (Nov 2017)
 - Measurements, surveys, drawings in a ship retrofitting project at Piraeus Port, Greece

 **Mneia Merimnas, Risk Management & HSSE Consultants**; Kalamata, Greece (Aug 2016 - Nov 2016)
 *Intern Health and Safety Consultant*
-- Stakeholder engagement, preliminary safety training (20 people)
+- Stakeholder engagement, risk assessments at workplace for a range of low-risk industries, provided preliminary safety training for 20 people from interdisciplinary backgrounds (engineers, scientists, technicians, admin) and adjusted my approach to get the message across to each discipline (Client: Municipality, Civil sector)

 **Igloo, Ice-cream Franchise**; Kalamata, Greece (2002 - 2010)
 - Cultivated client relationships in a fast paced environment among the city’s 2 most reputable stores